 Many musculoskeletal pain conditions, including back, neck and joint problems, may be managed over time through conservative treatment using a variety of pain modalities and customized programs to enhance mobility and avoid surgery.
 Physiatry may also be used to optimize a patient’s condition pre or post surgery.

 Interventional physiatry is a branch of physiatry that treats pain using precisely placed anti-inflammatory injections into the spine and pelvis guided by a specially equipped x-ray.
-These procedures are performed in our advanced on-site radiology suite and require special training.

 The ONS philosophy centers on a team approach.
 Patients are matched to the physician specialist best suited for their condition.
 To schedule an appointment with our physiatrist, call 203-869-1145.

 Hours: Monday – Friday | 8:30 am to 5 pm

 Phone: (203) 869-1145